Our team of experts have identified these to be the best systems for balancing well water pH.

 There are three common types of acid water neutralizers: calcite, magnesium oxide, and soda ash & caustic soda.

-Calcite is the most available and affordable means of neutralizing acid water.
-Many neutralizing systems use calcite to raise water’s pH.
-The calcite is stored in a tank and used to treat water before it enters your home.
+Calcite is the most available and affordable method of neutralizing acid water.
+Most neutralizing systems use calcite to raise water’s pH.

-Now that it contains calcium, water’s pH will be higher.
-Calcite can raise the pH of water by around 1, so it’s ideally suited for water with a pH level of between 6 and 6.5.
+Calcite systems are best suited for treating water with a pH level of between 6 and 6.5.

-Being self-limiting, calcite will only elevate water’s pH level to neutral.
-However, having enough contact time is essential.
-If water flows too quickly through the calcite media, it’s unlikely that there will be enough time for any pH adjustment at all.
+Having enough contact time is essential.
+If water flows too quickly through the calcite media, there won’t be enough time for pH adjustment.

 Another pH-boosting option, which is often used in conjunction with calcite, is magnesium oxide, or corosex.